luca-hagen/RBO-Stability/README.md

 # Cyclic Rank Stability for Calibration-Free LLM Ensemble Aggregation

-This repository contains the anonymized experimental code for the paper:
+This repository contains anonymized code for reproducing the experiments from:

 **Cyclic Rank Stability for Calibration-Free LLM Ensemble Aggregation**

-The code reproduces the main computational pipeline for cyclic option scoring, RBO-based cyclic rank-stability weighting, ordinal ensemble aggregation, ensemble-size ablations, heterogeneity analyses, and entropy-weighted comparators.
+The code implements cyclic option scoring, RBO-based cyclic rank-stability weighting, ordinal ensemble aggregation, ensemble-size ablations, heterogeneity analyses, signal-validity checks, and entropy-weighted comparators for multiple-choice LLM benchmarks.

-The repository is intended for anonymous review.
-It contains only code and setup files, not local caches, Hugging Face tokens, generated `.npz` files, or machine-specific paths.

 ---

-## 1. Method overview
+## Overview

-The experiments evaluate heterogeneous ensembles of instruction-tuned LLMs on multiple-choice benchmarks.
+The method evaluates heterogeneous ensembles of instruction-tuned language models on multiple-choice benchmarks.

-For each question, model, and cyclic answer-option rotation, the scoring script computes teacher-forced next-token scores for all answer labels.
-The scores are then realigned to the original semantic answer options.
+For each question, model, and cyclic answer-option rotation, the scoring script computes teacher-forced next-token scores for the answer labels.
+The scores are realigned to the original semantic answer options.
+A model is treated as more reliable on a question if its ranking of semantic answer options remains stable across cyclic rotations.

+Reliability is measured using Rank-Biased Overlap (RBO).
+The resulting per-question, per-model stability values are converted into softmax weights and used with ordinal aggregation rules such as hard majority, Borda, MRR, and IRV.

-The core reliability signal is **cyclic rank stability**:
+The main comparison is between:

-- A model is considered more reliable on a question if its ranking of semantic answer options remains stable across cyclic answer-label rotations.
-- Rank stability is measured with Rank-Biased Overlap (RBO).
-- The fixed main-paper setting uses `p = 0.85` for RBO and softmax temperature `T = 1.0` for reliability weights.
-- The weighted aggregators are compared against matched cyclic-averaged unweighted baselines.
+1. cyclic-averaged unweighted ordinal aggregation, and
+2. cyclic-averaged ordinal aggregation with RBO-based rank-stability weighting.

-The main point of the comparison is to isolate the effect of reliability weighting, not simply the effect of option-order debiasing.
-All ordinal baselines already use cyclic-mean scores.
+Thus, the experiments isolate the effect of reliability weighting beyond cyclic option-order averaging.

 ---

-## 2. Repository structure
+## Repository structure

 ```text
 .